 Remember to involve all team leaders and everyone who wishes to participate.

-The more people collaborate and define common goals for the projects, the fewer conflicts and issues you’ll run into later
+The more people collaborate and define common project goals, the fewer conflicts and issues you’ll encounter later.

 This research and discussion session should end with you defining clear answers to these questions.
-Everyone should also understand who the end-user is and what his goals is.
+Everyone should also understand the end-user and his goals.

-If possible, use the information from usability testing and QA from previous versions or similar products.
-It can help to ensure that the user journey map resembles real use cases.
+Use the information from usability testing and QA from previous versions or similar products if possible.
+It can help ensure the user journey map resembles real use cases.

 Many people rely on usability tests, both for research and testing.
-There’s no industry consensus on this, but many companies conduct from four to twenty tests.
+Although there’s no industry consensus on this, many companies conduct four to twenty tests.

-So, make sure to dig deeper into data and find out what the users prefer.
-Conducting at least four tests should be a starting point but consider more if you feel your understanding of the user isn’t perfect.
+So, make sure to dig deeper into the data and find out what the users prefer.
+Conducting at least four tests should be a starting point, but consider more if you feel your understanding of the user isn’t perfect.

 Step 2: Outline the User’s Needs

-This is the second level of the user story map that contains the user’s needs as the product’s features.
-These features are called “User Activities” and are there to show what the user needs to accomplish.
+This is the second level of the user story map, which contains the user’s needs as the product’s features.
+These features are called “User Activities” and show what the user needs to accomplish.
 It’s a very important part that provides the structure for the rest of the map.

-Start defining the needs of the user by writing down the most important goals they might need to accomplish with your product.
+Start defining the user’s needs by writing down the most important goals they might need to accomplish with your product.
 These user activities can be suitable for a keyword research tool.

 Let’s suppose that after researching your target user – a digital marketer or a business owner – you found out they need to complete these four essential activities.

-These activities have the most value to the user, that’s why you need to focus on them first.
+These activities have the most value to the user, so you need to focus on them first.
 They need to be listed in the chronological order of how someone will be using the product.
-Also, keep in mind that there are also critical activities related to account creation, management, deletion, etc.
+Also, keep in mind that there are critical activities related to account creation, management, deletion, etc.

 Here’s a more detailed list of steps one might take to use a keyword research tool:

-As you can see, this is pretty much the entire user workflow or their “journey.”
-This will be the “backbone” of the user story map that you’ll use to define the features and the UX of your product.
+As you can see, this is pretty much the entire user workflow or “journey.”
+This will be the “backbone” of the user story map that you’ll use to define your product’s features and UX.
 After coming up with the list of all tasks, make sure to prioritize them so the team leaders know how to structure their work.

 Step 3: Break the Activities Down into Tasks

-Place the tasks below the activities they relate to, in an order in which your team likes to work on them.
-This helps with understanding how each task supports each goal.
+Place the tasks below the activities they relate to in the order in which your team likes to work on them.
+This helps you understand how each task supports each goal.

-Each activity might have multiple tasks but make sure to limit them to several on your map to avoid overcomplicating it.
+Each activity might have multiple tasks, but limit them to several on your map to avoid overcomplicating it.

 Step 4: Prioritize, Divide, and Split

-The example user story map looks clean and tidy because it contains just four activities and eight tasks.
-In most cases, project managers end up with 10+ activities and 30+ tasks, so the map might look quite messy.
+The story maps examples look clean and tidy because it contains just four activities and eight tasks.
+Project managers usually end up with 10+ activities and 30+ tasks, so the map might look quite messy.

 That’s why the next step for you is to sort everything out.
 It means:

-Of course, feel free to make changes you think are appropriate to make a map more logical, cleaner, and easier to follow.
+Of course, feel free to make changes appropriate to make a map more logical, cleaner, and easier to follow.

 Step 5: Update your Map

-The final version of the user story map should give you an overview for completing the project the way that makes it truly user-centric.
+The final version of the user story map should give you an overview of how to complete the project in a way that is truly user-centric.

-If the team agrees and the research supports the change, feel free to do it.
+Feel free to do if the team agrees and the research supports the change.

 Learn more about the main stages of product development lifecycle to build a sustainable product.